Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: Abstract

 \section{Abstract}

-The general concept of integrability in the framework of the Algebraic Bethe Ansatz is discussed and combined non-homogeneous local integrability equations are proposed for general $\mathbb{D}$ dimensional vertex statistical models.
-For 2D the efficiency of the step by step consideration of the Ansatz avoiding the direct analysis of Yang-Baxter equations is demonstrated.
-Also 3D three-state $R$-matrices with certain 20-vertex structure are discussed and there are constructed some simple 3D vertex solutions.
-The simplified or combined versions of the 3D local integrability equations with four-state $R$-matrices are proposed.
-A new 3D version of the star-triangle equations ("connected") is constructed.
+We propose new inhomogeneous local integrability equations - combined equations, for statistical vertex models of general dimensions in the framework of the Algebraic Bethe Ansatz (ABA).
+For the low dimensional cases the efficiency of the step by step consideration of the transfer matrices' commutation is demonstrated.
+We construct some simple 3D solutions with the three-state $R$-matrices of certain 20-vertex structure; the connection with the quantum three-qubit gates is discussed.
+New, restricted versions of 3D local integrability equations with four-state $R$-matrices are defined, too.
+Then we construct a new 3D analogue of the two-dimensional star-triangle equations.